 While the other "The Last Trick-or-Treaters" strips by R.K.
 Milholland of Something Positive fame are frightening, this one starring the Grim Reaper and an unfortunate trick-or-treater is oddly touching.

 In The Order of the Stick: Malack argues that while death gods get a bad reputation, they should be viewed as neutral by default.
 Death claims everyone, not just the righteous.
-His own patron god, Nergal, is almost certainly evil though: Malack is his high priest and after Tarquin dies he plans to begin mass sacrifices to him on a scale that the gladiator games cannot compare to.
-The other death god, Hel, is very unpopular with dwarves, but there's no indication that she's actually malicious or evil, but she IS the guardian of the disgraced dead, the followers of the Northern Gods who die of disease or old age.
+His own patron god, Nergal, is almost certainly evil though: Malack is his high priest and his goal is, after his allies have passed on (from old age or otherwise), to begin mass sacrifices to Nergal on a scale that the gladiator games cannot compare to.

 Death in Johnny Wander is an awkward guy who falls in love with a human girl, accidentally skeletonizing her hand with a kiss and then being too shy to approach her for eighty years, which incidentally prevents her from aging.
 They get together in the end.